Alexander-Andersson-pl/hacknation_2025/README.md

 nazwa_zespolu:"nazwa_druzyny"

-In our solution we are using regex and Morfeusz2 together with our defined rules to anonymize sensitive data.
+In our solution we are using regex and Morfeusz2 together with our defined rules and LLM engine (Gliner - NER) to anonymize sensitive data.

 # Structure